One Hundred and One Nights (book): Translations

 The book first emerged in the West in 1911, when the French Arabist Maurice Gaudefroy-Demombynes (1862–1957) published a French translation of four Maghrebi manuscripts.

 A translation of Ott's older manuscript into German was published in 2012.
 The manuscript itself, as well as an English translation by Bruce Fudge, was published by the Library of Arabic Literature in 2016.

+List of stories

+The following list of stories is from the Fudge's English translation (2016):